gevulotnetwork/gevulot/gevulot-overview.md

 #### Verification

 All proofs are verified by 2/3 of network validators before they are included in a block by the leader.
-The verification threshold here simply constitutes finality from the network's perspective, but any honest node can have a deterministic guarantee of finality by simply verifying the proof.
+The verification threshold here simply constitutes finality from the network's perspective, but anyone can verify the proof for immediate use outside of the network.

 #### Validator Incentives